Overview – Lower Zambezi NP

-This park is set in the Zambezi Valley on the northern bank of the Zambezi River.
+This park is set in the Zambezi Valley, on the northern bank of the Zambezi River.
 Mana Pools National Park hugs the river on the Zimbabwean side.
 The mighty Zambezi is an icon in Africa and this park won’t disappoint.
 The wildlife is plentiful, with four of the Big Five easily spotted (rhino is absent).
 The real attraction is canoeing on the Zambezi.
-There is nowhere else where you can see the variety and sheer numbers of animals than from this exciting vantage point.
+There is nowhere else where you can see such variety and sheer numbers of animals from this exciting vantage point.

 - Excellent wildlife viewing with four of the Big Five present

 - Great night drives, walking and boat safaris

 - Short canoe excursions, as well as canoe trips for several days